systemsecologygroup/PhytoSFDM/README.rst

 >>> RBB= 2.5
 >>> SM1=SM(Lat,Lon,RBB,"Imm")

-Where SM is the class that contains all the methods to calculalte a specific size model, Lat and Lon are Latitude and Longitude (notice that Lon should be written in a scale from 0° to 360°), RBB is the range of the bounding box (in degrees) for averaging the environmental forcing variables and SM1 is an object that
+where SM is the class that contains all the methods to calculate a specific size model, Lat and Lon are Latitude and Longitude (notice that Lon should be written in a scale from 0° to 360°), RBB is the range of the bounding box (in degrees) for averaging the environmental forcing variables and SM1 is an object that